 You will also not be liable to pay the congestion charge during the hours of 1800-0700.

 When do you have to pay the congestion charge?

-You are liable for paying Congestion Zone Charges for every day that you drive within London’s congestion zone, during the hours of 7am - 10pm.
-The only exception to this rule is on Christmas Day, when charges do not apply.
+You are liable for paying Congestion Zone Charges for every day that you drive within London’s congestion zone, during the hours of 0700-1800.
+The only exception to this rule is between Christmas Day and New Year's Eve, when charges do not apply.